How to start Cloth Nappies

 This can be called the shell, outer, cover or wrap to name the most common terms.
 They can come with two different ways to ‘stick’ them: with snaps (the poppers), or with hook and loop (more commonly known as velcro).

 They are typically made with a layer of PUL – Polyurethane Laminate.
 Some are made with TPU – Thermoplastic polyurethane.
 TPU fabrics are made using a heating process that ‘bakes in’ the laminated waterproofing properties rather than using a chemical cocktail to achieve the same, as in PUL.
 This makes TPU slightly more expensive.
 The final option are wool covers.

-This gusset is quite deep, and may even be referred to as a ‘leg guard’.
+Comparable to the above, this gusset is quite deep and may even be referred to as a ‘leg guard’.
 The elastic you can see on the inner side, almost hiding, would be fit into the leg/groin and the outer elastic would act as a ‘back up’.
-Where are, on a baba and boo for example, the inner elastic is quite literally on the inside and so you ai to fit the outer one to the leg/groin.
+For example on a baba and boo for example, the inner elastic is quite literally on the inside and so you ai to fit the outer one to the leg/groin.

 I’m ready!
 Take me there.

 Cloth nappies and where to start!
 Freebies, offers, support and advice.
 Hire a kit, try before you buy or purchase in our non profit eco store.

 Are all newborn reusable cloth nappies the same size?
 Why should I hire a newborn nappy kit?
 Can I cloth from birth?